Additional Departments/Affiliated Programs

 North Academic Center

-Akira Kawaguchi is a professor, currently serving Department Chair.
-He received his B.S. and M.S. degrees in Administration Engineering from Keio University in Yokohama Japan, and M.S., M.Phil, and Ph.D degrees in Computer Science from Columbia University.
-Prior to his academic career, Professor Kawaguchi worked for Mitsubishi Heavy Industries, Ltd as an assistant manager in its Tokyo presidential office.
-He then acquired Mitsubishi's two-year fellowship for his graduate studies in the U.S. He left Japan with one-way ticket, devoted to the forefront of database research, and developed lifelong collaborations with researchers in Columbia, Bell Labs, IBM Research, and various Japanese industries.
-Since September 1997, he has been a faculty member of the Department of Computer Science at the City College of New York and the CUNY Graduate Center.
-Professor Kawaguchi has been recognized as one of a small and invaluable class of scholars with the ability to build an intellectual bridge between the U.S. and Far East countries.
+Akira Kawaguchi (川口明 in Japanese notation) is a full professor, currently serving as Chair of Computer Science and Co-Chair of Computer Engineering Programs.
+He received his B.E. and M.E. degrees in Administration Engineering from Keio University in the city of Yokohama, Japan, and M.S., M.Phil, and Ph.D. degrees in Computer Science from Columbia University in the city of New York.
+He worked for seven years at Mitsubishi Heavy Industries, Ltd as an assistant manager in its Tokyo Head Office, acquired Mitsubishi's two-year fellowship for his graduate studies in the U.S., and left Japan with a one-way ticket to New York.
+He devoted himself to the forefront of database research, which resulted in his lifelong collaborations with researchers in Columbia, Bell Labs, AT&T Labs, IBM Research, and various Japanese industries.
+After finishing his dissertation in 1997, he joined the Department of Computer Science at the City College of New York and the CUNY Graduate Center, where he became one of a small and invaluable class of scholars with the ability to build an intellectual bridge between the U.S. and Far East countries.

-Professor Kawaguchi's primary research interests center around the area of database and transaction processing systems.
-He has currently one full time PhD student and is looking for another PhD student with outstanding math background, wishing to develop 'next generation' software systems together.
-Public Website
+Professor Kawaguchi's primary research interests center around areas of database and transaction processing systems.
+He will take students with outstanding math backgrounds -- wishing to develop next-generation software systems together.

-- M.S. in Administration Engineering, Keio University, Yokohama, Japan.
+- M.E. in Administration Engineering, March 1981, Keio University, Yokohama, Japan.

-Professor Kawaguchi's achievements are roughly grouped into the following six categories, all of which involve demonstrative implementations:
+Conducting research in the area of software systems, with focus on database and transaction processing.
+Recent achievements are roughly grouped into the categories below, all of which involve demonstrative implementations:

 - Engineered Network Paradigm: investigating areas in the context of engineered networks: 1) alignment of logical networks with physical substrates, 2) network vulnerability, and 3) security.
 The alignment issue is quite challenging as a theoretical question, so we would concentrate on developing acceptable heuristic solutions such as we have proposed in the hypercube case.
 Network vulnerability would be approached from the perspective of potential attacks that threaten to break a network into several isolated components – we proposes to attack this problem by elaborating a sound and practical definition of vulnerability introduced in our previous work.
 The security part of the research would focus on variations of network coding that can take advantage of known independent paths in an engineered network.
 In principle this offers an alternative to encryption that has the advantage of using far less bandwidth.